-- 14.1 Sick leave with pay shall be accumulated for each employee at the rate of one (1) day for each calendar month worked with accrual effective at the conclusion of each pay period [Amended 2000]. - 14.2 The General Manager, or the Division Manager under the General Manager's direction, may require satisfactory evidence of sickness or disability before payment for sick leave will be made [Amended 1993]. - 14.3 If a holiday which an employee is entitled to have off with pay occurs on a workday during the time an employee is absent on sick leave he shall receive pay for the holiday as such, and it shall not be counted as a day of sick leave. - 14.4 Agency shall notify each employee as to his/her sick leave status in January of each year. - Agency shall pay for one-half (1⁄2) of all unused accumulated sick leave to any employee upon separation of employment or termination for just cause, at the then current rate of pay.
+- 14.1 Sick leave with pay shall be accumulated for each employee at the rate of one (1) day for each calendar month worked with accrual effective at the conclusion of each pay period. - 14.2 The General Manager, or the Division Manager under the General Manager's direction, may require satisfactory evidence of sickness or disability before payment for sick leave will be made. - 14.3 If a holiday which an employee is entitled to have off with pay occurs on a workday during the time an employee is absent on sick leave he shall receive pay for the holiday as such, and it shall not be counted as a day of sick leave. - 14.4 Agency shall pay for one-half (1⁄2) of all unused accumulated sick leave to any employee upon separation of employment or termination for just cause, at the then current rate of pay.
 In the event of layoff, the Agency will pay for 100% of all accumulated sick leave at the then current rate of pay.
-In the event of death, 100% of all accumulated sick leave will be paid to the beneficiary.
-[Amended 1994, 2003] - Any employee who in any calendar year uses four days or less of sick leave shall be entitled, at their option, to trade two (2) days of unused sick leave for one day paid vacation, up to a maximum of four such additional days of vacation.
+In the event of death, 100% of all accumulated sick leave will be paid to the beneficiary. - 14.5 Any employee who in any calendar year uses four days or less of sick leave shall be entitled, at their option, to trade two (2) days of unused sick leave for one day paid vacation, up to a maximum of four such additional days of vacation.
 Employees will normally utilize these additional days from October through March.

-[Amended 2003] - After an employee has accumulated more than thirty (30) days of sick leave, Agency shall pay, at the employee's option, for one-half (1⁄2) of accumulated sick leave beyond said thirty (30) days, up to a maximum of twelve (12) days in any calendar year at the current rate of pay.
-[Added 1994] - 14.7 Beginning on January 1, 2000 each employee may use accrued sick leave, up to half the time accrued per calendar year, as kin care leave, to care for sick immediate family members.
+After an employee has accumulated more than thirty (30) days of sick leave, Agency shall pay, at the employee's option, for one-half ($\frac{1}{2}$) of accumulated sick leave beyond said thirty (30) days, up to a maximum of twelve (12) days in any calendar year at the current rate of pay.

+- 14.6 Each employee may use accrued sick leave, up to half the time accrued per calendar year, as kin care leave, to care for sick immediate family members.
 Kin care leave time will not accumulate from year to year.
-It is provided for those circumstances where the employee must take time off to care for a sick family member, regardless of the seriousness of the illness.
-Family members covered include parents, children and spouses and are defined as follows:

-- (a) A "child" means a biological, adopted or foster child, a stepchild, a legal ward or a child for which an employee has accepted the duties and responsibilities of raising, such as where a grandmother raises her grandchild. - (b) A "parent" means a biological, foster or adoptive parent, a stepparent or a legal guardian.
-Mothers-in-law, fathers-in-law and grandparents are considered "parents" for purposes of this provision. - (c) The term "spouse" is not defined in the legislation mandating kin care, but presumably applies only to an individual to whom the employee is legally married.
+It is provided for those circumstances where the employee must take time off to care for a sick immediate family member, regardless of the seriousness of the illness.
+Immediate family members covered include parents, children and spouses or domestic partners and are defined as follows: - (a) A "child" means a biological, adopted or foster child, a stepchild, a legal ward or a child for which an employee has accepted the duties and responsibilities of raising, such as where a grandmother raises her grandchild. - (b) A "parent" means a biological, foster or adoptive parent, a stepparent or a legal guardian.
+Mothers-in-law, fathers-in-law and grandparents are considered "parents" for purposes of this provision.